 Most people don’t hesitate to admit that alcohol can become a problem, or that opiate painkillers are a serious issue, but when you discuss marijuana as a drug problem, people can become very opinionated.
-We hear the question – is marijuana addictive? – more in the last few years.

-Marijuana Use and Addiction
+Marijuana Rehab, Use, and Addiction

 Marijuana comes from the hemp plant Cannabis Sativa.
-It contains the psychoactive delta-9-tetrahydrocannibinol or THC chemical.
+It contains the psychoactive delta-9-tetrahydrocannibinol, or THC chemical.
 Common effects of marijuana use include altered or enhanced senses, altered sense of time, a feeling of well-being, changes in mood, impaired coordination and movement, impaired judgment and impaired memory.

 Marijuana acts on receptors in the brain, making them overactive.
 This is what causes the changes in perception and mood.
 Marijuana is typically smoked or ingested.
 The plant itself may be smoked, or extracts may be made out of the oils.
 People who are not wanting to inhale smoke may also use vaporizers.

 Marijuana has been the most widely used illicit substance for some time.
 However, with widespread legalization, this is becoming no longer the case.
 In some states, marijuana is only legal with a “medical card” and in some states, you don’t need a card or permit to grow, purchase or use marijuana.
 So what does this mean?

 While marijuana may be legal, it is still a drug.
 People will argue this point, citing that it’s a natural, homeopathic substance with therapeutic properties.

 Heroin is also natural and is an effective pain reliever.
 The issue then, isn’t whether or not a drug has therapeutic benefits, because many of them do.
 It isn’t the use; it is the misuse that is the issue, and while one drug may not pose the same immediate dangers that another does, it doesn’t mean that there aren’t long-term effects that must be looked at.